projectcalico/calico/docs/source/etcd-data-model.rst

   :ref:`security-policy-data`.
 Only traffic that originates from endpoints matching the selector will be matched.

+  .. warning:: In addition to the negative version of "src_selector" (which
+               is "!src_selector") the selector expression syntax itself supports negation.
+The two types of negation are subtly different.
+One negates the set of matched endpoints, the other negates the whole match:

+               ``"src_selector": !has(my_label)`` matches packets that are
+               from other Calico-controlled endpoints that **do not** have the label "my_label".

+               ``"!src_selector": has(my_label)`` matches packets that are
+               not from Calico-controlled endpoints that **do** have the label "my_label".

+               The effect is that the latter will accept packets from non-Calico sources whereas the former is limited to packets from Calico-controlled endpoints.

 ``src_ports``
   if present, restricts the rule to only apply to traffic that has a source port that matches one of these ranges/values.
 This value is a list of